meal-planner/server/README.md

 Meal Planner is an open source recipe recommendation and nutrition balancing service - [meal-planner.org](https://meal-planner.org)

 This repository contains RESTful backend implementation.
-All available resources documentation is available at [docs.meal-planner.org](https://docs.meal-planner.org/)
+Resources documentation is available at [docs.meal-planner.org](https://docs.meal-planner.org/)

 ## Requirements

 This application is developed with [Sinatra](https://github.com/sinatra/sinatra) framework and requires [Ruby](https://www.ruby-lang.org/) to run and [Bundler](http://bundler.io/) to install it.

 All application data is stored in [ElasticSearch](https://www.elastic.co/products/elasticsearch) instance.
-This repository uses [Vagrant](https://www.vagrantup.com/) to run ElasticSearch, but it can also use any local or remote instance.
+[Bonsai.io](https://bonsai.io) is used to host ElasticSearch clusters.

 Twitter OAuth sign in requires persistent storage of request tokens, so running [Redis](http://redis.io/) instance is also required.

 ## Installation